pedrovgs/ScalaKatas/README.md

 ### Checkstyle:

 For the project checkstyle we are using [ScalaFMT](https://scalameta.org/scalafmt/).
 The code format will be evaluated after accepting any contribution to this repository using this tool.
-You can easily format your code changes automatically by executing sbt format.
+You can easily format your code changes automatically by executing ``sbt format``.

 Developed By
 ------------